 This category is reserved for feature reports on current hard news stories that run longer than 12 minutes (12:01 or longer).
 Feature stories are generally defined as enterprise reporting that emphasizes a narrative or storytelling approach to the subject matter and includes more context and background than is typically found in a straight factual news story.
 Entries must be drawn from a single broadcast on a single airdate.
 Submissions composed of multiple reports from different airdates are not eligible in this category.
 Hard News feature stories that run 12 minutes or less should submit to 9/Outstanding Hard News Feature Story: Short Form.
-Maximum running time in this category is 60 minutes.

 - Entries must be devoted entirely to a single story and must be drawn from a single broadcast on a single airdate.
 Submissions composed of multiple reports from different airdates are not eligible in this category. - Report length.
-This category is for entries that contain feature stories that run longer than 12 minutes (12:01 or longer). - Maximum Running Time for Submission video: 60 minutes. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 15 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/.
-Important: Be sure to follow the video specifications on page 17 of the rulebook when preparing your video.
-Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/ digital/VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.
+This category is for entries that contain feature stories that run longer than 12 minutes (12:01 or longer). - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy -worthy - · Remove all commercials from submission video. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.